"WHAT IS THE CHURCH OF CHRIST?"

 -- When it comes to the church universal, though, there is

-- Begins wherever people join together
+just one! - Begins wherever people join together

 - As the gospel spreads and people respond to it, those in